REGISTRATION WILL BE OPEN BEGINNING JANUARY 15, 2020

 Campers are housed in dorm-style facilities with either two-person rooms or team-space options.
 Additional upgraded housing facilities have recently been added.

 Your meals are served in a separate dining facility.
 The food, expertly prepared, not only is delicious but also provides you with the fuel you’ll need to excel during the week.

-Chris Reed - SPU Assistant Coach (specializes in distance) and director of Falcon Running Camp.
-He is a former distance standout at Western Oregon University and has coached several All-Americans during his 4 years at SPU.
+Chris Reed - SPU Associate Head Coach (specializes in distance) and director of Falcon Running Camp.
+He is a former distance standout at Western Oregon University and has coached several All-Americans during his 6 years at SPU.